-The town’s mokhtar with the priest in charge of the reconstruction and the Brotherhood with Iraq’s architect
+The town’s mokhtar with the priest in charge of the reconstruction and Fraternity in Iraq’s architect

 A dedicated team of professionals

 It is therefore an important landmark in all respects: patrimonial, religious, and that fosters reconciliation between the communities of the Nineveh plain.
 This work requires specific skills.
-This is why the Brotherhood with Iraq has commissioned a team of experienced architects who, free of charge, endeavour to draw the current plans (after destruction) and the original plans (before destruction) so that the mausoleum can be reconstructed to its original looks.
+This is why Fraternity in Iraq has commissioned a team of experienced architects who, free of charge, endeavour to draw the current plans (after destruction) and the original plans (before destruction) so that the mausoleum can be reconstructed to its original looks.